asirabdelhady/training_task_weather/README.md

     lottie
     simple_shadow

+This was a team effort by Asir Abdelhady, ID:77920 and Saif Mohammed, ID:77690

+Asir Abdelhady: I created the Model classes that help receive the data from the api as well as the fetch class that fetch the result from the api url.

+Saif Mohammed: I designed the UI and then coded the interface that will be receive from the model classes that we created and represent the data.

+Details:
 This is a simple one screen app that shows the user the weather in a specific place, in this case I chose the weather in Cairo since i live there.

-I found a free api link that presents weather stats in any area.
+We found a free api link that presents weather stats in any area.
-Then i used a http package to handle the url since we are changing the value of the city to be only Cairo as well as the apiID.
+Then We used a http package to handle the url since we are changing the value of the city to be only Cairo as well as the apiID.
 I used a function to fetch the weather info using the city name.

 I then created a model class to receive the result of the fetch in json format.